Abstract

 Gradle embraces the idea of using convention over configuration for you build process.
 This approach was first taken by Maven in the Java build ecosystem.
 In practice it turns out that convention will get you most of the way there, but you will most likely require some customization to your build process.
 Gradle combines the conventions of Maven along with the flexibility of Ant to give you the best of both worlds.
 In this tutorial, I will not go into the details of the build lifecycle.
 For a simple project you can get pretty far using just the built in tasks.
 To get started you only need to know a couple of tasks.

-You may have noticed that after you ran gradlew build, a new directory was created in your project's root directory named 'build'.
+, a new directory was created in your project's root directory named 'build'.
 This directory contains all of the artifacts resulting from building your project.

 In order to clean up the files generated by the build process run the following command: